 Zero Waste

 Boulder County adopted the Zero Waste Action Plan in 2010, demonstrating a commitment to smart resource management.
-The county believes that waste can be reduced or eliminated through intentional actions, including Green Purchasing Policies and finding ways to Reduce, Reuse & Recycle discarded materials.
+The county believes that waste can be reduced or eliminated through intentional actions, including Green Purchasing Policies and finding ways to Reduce, Reuse and Recycle discarded materials.

 Hazardous Waste